 Best for: Compact storage and quiet workouts

 The WalkingPad C2 is the gym equipment you’ve always wanted but could never find room for.
 It’s slim, it folds up easily and it’ll keep your workout low-key yet effective.
-With a 6 km/h max speed and a comfortable, quiet platform, you’ll barely notice you’re getting in your steps until you look up and realise you’re already halfway through your favourite podcast.
+With a 6km/h max speed and a comfortable, quiet platform, you’ll barely notice you’re getting in your steps until you look up and realise you’re already halfway through your favourite podcast.

-Colours: White and black
+Colours: Black and white

 Key features: